 As mentioned previously, it’s never too late to teach independent sleep skills and get sleep on track.
 If you’re tired of endless negotiation to get your toddler to bed, there are resources to help you move from frustrated and tired, to relieved and rested.

-If you’re most interested in a DIY approach, check out our comprehensive Toddler and Preschool Age Sleep Guide.
+If you’re most interested in a DIY approach, check out our Step-by-Step Guide to Solving Toddler & Preschooler Struggles.
 The guide provides 23 pages of actionable strategies that will help you work toward putting an end to bedtime battles, middle of the night wakes, pesky early mornings, and general sleep issues.

 If you are short on time and want quick results with support customized to your individual family situation, schedule a free sleep introductory call with one of our consultants.
 During the call we will dive into your sleep struggles, chat about the ways we can help, and discuss what results you can expect in 2-3 weeks of working together.